-Whilst Christmas and Christmas parties may now be a distant memory, I thought it would be a good time to clarify the rules for employers regarding the tax aspects of staff parties (which can be held at any time throughout the year), gifts, entertaining and other tax free gifts and awards.
+Christmas parties are no longer a forgotten story.
+It’s always a good time to clarify the rules for employers regarding the tax aspects of staff parties.
+Talks about gifts, entertaining, and other tax-free gifts, and awards.
+Any non-taxable benefits.

-If there is one function and the cost per person exceeds £150, it is a taxable benefit in full as the limit has been exceeded (i.e. there is no ability to deduct £150 from a benefit in kind arising in excess of the annual limit).
+If there is one function and the cost per person exceeds £150, it is a taxable benefit in full as the limit has been exceeded (i.e. there is no ability to deduct £150 from a benefit in kind arising more than the annual limit).

 Gifts of cash or monetary value vouchers are subject to PAYE/NI in the same way as ordinary pay.

-Most gifts in kind from an employer to an employee are taxable in full via the P11D system with an employers’ Class 1A National Insurance liability arising.
-If the gift can be classed as immaterial, say one bottle of wine a year (even if the cost thereof is up to about £25), it will be non-taxable on the basis of triviality, but regular gifts or one high value gift would have to be declared on form P11D (except in the case of non director employees earning at the rate of less than £8,500 per annum) giving rise to a tax liability on the employee and a Class 1A National Insurance liability on the employer.
+Avail nontaxable benefits in kind from an employer to an employee are taxable in full via the P11D system with an employers’ Class 1A National Insurance liability arising.
+If the gift can be classed as immaterial, say one bottle of wine a year (even if the cost thereof is up to about £25), it will be non-taxable based on triviality, but regular gifts or one high-value gift would have to be declared on form P11D (except in the case of nondirector employees earning at the rate of less than £8,500 per annum) giving rise to tax liability on the employee and a Class 1A National Insurance liability on the employer.

-The entertaining of customers/potential customers/other business contacts by an employer is not a tax deductible expense for the employer, except that special rules apply to businesses such as hotels where entertainment is provided in the ordinary course of the trade and free/subsidised entertainment is provided to advertise the business, in which case a tax deduction is permitted.
-Also it should be noted that refreshments provided at a product promotion or client/customer meeting will generally be regarded as allowable provided that the purpose of the event/meeting is not primarily to provide entertainment.
+The entertaining of customers/potential customers/other business contacts by an employer is not a tax-deductible expense for the employer, except that special rules apply to businesses such as hotels where entertainment is provided in the ordinary course of the trade and free/subsidized entertainment is provided to advertise the business, in which case a tax deduction is permitted.
+Also, it should be noted that refreshments provided at a product promotion or client/customer meeting will generally be regarded as allowable provided that the purpose of the event/meeting is not primarily to provide entertainment.

 Following on from the above it should be noted that if VAT is recovered on an item of entertaining on the basis that it relates to staff entertainment then the item is likely to represent a taxable benefit in the employee’s hands (unless the annual function £150 exemption applies).
 Where staff act as hosts to the employer’s guests this should not give rise to a taxable benefit but VAT incurred will be irrecoverable.